BDC Hamburger Icon

 6. Reassess and modify your hiring practices.

-During the employee’s tenure, you should have identified the reason behind why the worker wasn’t a good fit for the role or your company.
-If that reason was because of organizational flaws, such as an inaccurate job description or biased interviews, you will need to make some changes to your recruitment and hiring process.
-This step is crucial to ensuring you don’t continue to make poor hiring decisions in the future.
+During the employee’s tenure, you should have identified the reason the worker wasn’t a good fit for the role or your company.
+If that reason was an organizational flaw, such as an inaccurate job description or biased interviews, you will need to make changes to your recruitment and hiring process.
+This step is crucial to ensuring you don’t continue to make poor hiring decisions.

 Can you fire a bad hire?

-All 50 states are at-will employment states, as is Washington, D.C.
-This means an employer can terminate an employee or an employee can quit a job, for any reason without warning.
-Still, you need to be mindful of complying with discriminatory protections, like Title VII of the Civil Rights Act of 1964 — which prohibits employment decisions based on race, color, religion, sex or national origin — the Americans with Disabilities Act and the Age Discrimination in Employment Act of 1975.
+At-will employment is legal in all 50 states and Washington, D.C.
+This means an employer can terminate an employee, or an employee can quit a job, for any reason without warning.
+Still, you must comply with discriminatory protections, like Title VII of the Civil Rights Act of 1964 (which prohibits employment decisions based on race, color, religion, sex or national origin), the Americans with Disabilities Act, and the Age Discrimination in Employment Act of 1975.

-In addition to antidiscrimination laws, some states have exceptions that say an employee cannot be fired for following public policy or if there are implied contracts and implied-in-law contracts.
-Statutory exemptions may apply as well:
+In addition to antidiscrimination laws, some states have regulations stipulating that an employee cannot be fired for following public policy or if there are implied contracts and implied-in-law contracts.
+Statutory exemptions may apply as well.

 • Public policy exemption: You can’t fire an employee if it would violate a state or federal statute or the public policy doctrine of the state.
 For example, an employee cannot be fired for performing an action that complies with public policy or for refusing to perform an act that violates public policy.
 This applies in every state except Alabama, Florida, Georgia, Louisiana, Nebraska, New York and Rhode Island.

-• Implied contract exemption: You can’t fire an employee if there is an implied contract between you two.
+• Implied contract exemption: You can’t fire an employee if there is an implied contract between the two parties.
 However, this is difficult to prove.
-This exception applies in every state except Delaware, Florida, Georgia, Indiana, Louisiana, Massachusetts, Missouri, Montana, North Carolina, Pennsylvania, Rhode Island, Texas and Virginia.
+This exemption applies in every state except Delaware, Florida, Georgia, Indiana, Louisiana, Massachusetts, Missouri, Montana, North Carolina, Pennsylvania, Rhode Island, Texas and Virginia.

 • Implied-in-law exemption (covenant of good faith): The definition of this exemption varies from state to state, but essentially, it means you can’t fire an employee if there is an implied-in-law contract between both of you — for example, firing a tenured employee so they can’t receive benefits.
 This applies in Alabama, Alaska, Arizona, California, Delaware, Idaho, Massachusetts, Montana, Nevada, Utah and Wyoming.

-To reduce the potential for legal ramifications when terminating a bad hire, Hill recommends protecting your business by including a probationary period in your employee handbook.
+To reduce the potential for legal ramifications when you’re terminating a bad hire, Hill recommends including a probationary period in your employee handbook.

 Source interviews were conducted for a previous version of this article.